Wilhelm Schäfer (SS): Arrest, trial, and execution

 Upon realizing that the war was lost, Schäfer cut out his SS blood group tattoo and destroyed all of his papers and SS clothing.
 He moved to the district of Querfurt, then Weimar, without being detected.
 Schäfer then moved to a farmer's town the district of Arnstadt, which was in the future East Germany.
 He wrote to his wife, who was in West Germany, that he was reluctant to move since that risked identification.
 Schäfer eventually became the local chairman of the Peasants Mutual Aid Association in his town.

 In the early 1960s, pressure mounted on the remaining independent farmers in East Germany to collectivize their farms.
 Farmers in Arnstadt were especially reluctant, with Schäfer being strongly opposed to collectivization.
 East German authorities asked representatives from Nordhausen district to convince farmers in Arnstadt to collectivize.
 In the spring of 1960, a representative from Nordhausen came to Schäfer's home to convince him to join the Landwirtschaftliche Produktionsgenossenschaft.
 The representative, a Buchenwald survivor, recognized Schäfer and reported him to Stasi officials in Erfurt.
 After an investigation, Stasi officers arrested Schäfer several months later.

 In 1961, Schäfer was put on trial for numerous offenses, including mass murder, being an accessory to murder, war crimes, and crimes against humanity.
 Due to the severity of the charges, the case was heard directly by the Supreme Court of East Germany.
 During his trial, 25 former Buchenwald prisoners brought from Soviet Union, Czechoslovakia, Austria, and East Germany attested to Schäfer's extreme brutality.
 They said everyone was terrified of Schäfer and tried to avoid him, since he would sometimes brutalize and kill prisoners for no reason other than apparent boredom.
 Schäfer himself confessed to executing as many as 150 Soviet prisoners.
 The prosecutor requested a death sentence.

 The court ruled that Schäfer had abused and murdered in Lichtenburg and Buchenwald, personally executing 100 to 150 Soviet POWs using the Genickschussanlage, participating in the executions of 700 to 1000 more Soviet POWs, participating in 30 instances of tree-hangings, participating in 300 to 400 floggings, and participating in anti-partisan operations in Estonia, which included the executions of POWs, suspected partisans, civilians, and the arrest of civilians of burned-down villages, who were subsequently executed by death squads.

-The defense asked that Schäfer received a life sentence.
+The defense asked that Schäfer receive a life sentence.
 However, the judges sentenced him to death.
 They ruled that a life sentence was too lenient on the grounds of the severity of Schäfer's crimes and that he posed a serious danger to society.
 Because Schäfer had been tried directly by the Supreme Court, he was unable to appeal the verdict.
 That left his only hope of avoiding execution with Chairman of the State Council Walter Ulbricht.
 Ulbricht declined to intervene.
-Schäfer was subsequently guillotined at Leipzig Prison on June 16, 1961.
+Schäfer was subsequently guillotined at Leipzig Prison on 16 June 1961.
 His remains were cremated, and he was buried in an unmarked grave.